6 Emails You Should Be Sending To Your Email List But Aren’t

 This is because people are the most engaged when they sign up to your email list.

-That’s why you want to craft a welcome email series, so that you build a genuine and honest relationship with your audience.
+That’s why you want to craft a few emails for your welcome email series, so that you can build a personal genuine relationship with your audience.

 - Make a solid first impression with your audience